Mark Halperin: Subsequent career

 According to a May 3, 2019 report in The Daily Beast, Halperin worked on repairing his reputation during the first quarter of 2019 with a goal of returning as a pundit on television and radio.
 According to the article, Halperin enlisted the help of Michael Smerconish, Mika Brzezinski, and Joe Scarborough on an under-the-radar yet calculated professional rehabilitation campaign.
 Since the beginning of 2019, Halperin resumed posting on Twitter.
-Around the same time, Halperin appeared on Sirius XM with Smerconish, where he said he has been working with the Fortune Society, a New York City-based nonprofit organization that provides essential support to the formerly incarcerated.
+Around the same time, Halperin appeared on SiriusXM with Smerconish, where he said he has been working with the Fortune Society, a New York City-based nonprofit organization that provides essential support to the formerly incarcerated.

 On August 18, 2019, publisher Regan Arts announced that Halperin had signed a new book deal.
 The book, entitled How to Beat Trump: America's Top Political Strategists on What It Will Take, was published in early-November 2019.
 Contributors to the book included David Axelrod, Donna Brazile, and James Carville.
 Both CNN and NBC declined to promote the book.

-After news broke about his upcoming book, Halperin faced widespread criticism and outrage, with Gretchen Carlson calling the deal "a slap in the face to all women."
+After news broke about his upcoming book, Halperin faced widespread criticism and outrage, with Gretchen Carlson calling the deal "a slap in the face to all women".
 Rebecca Katz, a political strategist said on Twitter, "you can beat Trump without supporting the career rehabilitation of Mark Halperin."
 CNN political commentator Karen Finney called Halperin "a predator" and denounced publisher Regan Arts.
 Eleanor McManus, who had written of being sexually harassed by Halperin as a 21-year-old, commented: "He leveraged his position as a prominent journalist to prey on women...
 Giving him a book once again puts him in a position of authority and that is a slap in the face to all the women that he has victimized."

 According to a September 9, 2019 report in The Daily Beast, Halperin allegedly made vague threats toward MSNBC president Phil Griffin during a phone call after Griffin refused to approve a possible collaboration with the Morning Joe team earlier in 2019.

 In 2019, Halperin launched a daily political blog called "Wide World of News".
 In 2023, Wide World of News became a paid subscription described as "the inside track on what will happen next and why" in the political arena.

 In 2020, Halperin began appearing on Newsmax TV, both as a contributor and as the host of its weekly Sunday show, Mark Halperin's Focus Group.
 The series ended after three seasons.